jlangch/venice/doc/readme/cryptography.md

-Warning: files encrypted with ChaCha20 cannot be decrypted by ChaCha20-BC (and vice versa) due to different initial counter  handling and the IV size (96bit vs 64bit)
+Warning: files encrypted with ChaCha20 cannot be decrypted by ChaCha20-BC (and vice versa) due to different initial counter  handling and IV size (96bit vs 64bit)

 The ChaCha family of ciphers are an oder of magnitude more efficient on servers that do not provide hardware acceleration.
 Apple Silicon